 - It can only be used for online transactions.

 Mastercard Identity Check authentication does offer valuable protection against fraud.
 It works best, however, as part of a multi-level fraud and chargeback management strategy.
-For true chargeback protection, most merchants need a customized, end-to-end solution that that employs the most effective tools where they will do the most good..

-If you’re interested in learning the role Identity Check can play in your overall chargeback management, strategy, contact Chargebacks911® today.
+Merchants need a customized, end-to-end solution that employs the most effective tools where they will do the most good.
+If you’re interested in learning the role Identity Check can play in your overall chargeback management strategy, contact Chargebacks911® today.

 Mastercard Identity Check is the Mastercard-branded deployment of 3-D Secure technology.
 The technology helps authenticate purchasers as authorized cardholders.
 In simple terms, you can think of it as a more advanced version of an earlier tool known as Mastercard SecureCode.